Cassoulet is a traditional French white bean stew from the south of France, known for its slow cooking and comforting character.

 Love this recipe?
 Pin it for later.

-And while you’re on Pinterest, come follow and pin along with us.
+And while you’re on Pinterest, come follow us and pin along.

 I can’t find any sun dried tomatoes that aren’t soaking in a jar of oil.
 Where did you get yours?
 I went right the same day I saw this and tried to buy some…